tindandelion/rust-bittorrent-client/_posts/2025-07-25-improve-download-speed.md

 [main] $
 ```

 Wow, that's a dramatic difference!
-Now we waste no time waiting for file blocks to arrive, it happens instantly.
-The only time we still experience the delay is when receiving the very first block of a piece, again waiting for 500 milliseconds.
-I bet we can eliminate this delay as well if we also pipeline the requests across the piece boundaries!
+Now we waste no time waiting for file blocks to arrive; it happens instantly.
+The only time we still experience the delay is when receiving the very first block of a piece, still waiting for 500 milliseconds.
+I bet we can eliminate this delay as well if we also pipeline the requests across the piece boundaries.

+# Next step

-That experiment has shown us that request pipelining is definitely a way to go.
+That experiment has shown us that request pipelining is definitely the way to go to improve the download rate.
 Now let's revert all experimental changes and focus on the proper implementation of this algorithm.

+[prev-post]: {{site.baseurl}}/{% post_url 2025-07-23-download-the-whole-file %}